yaronf/I-D/STAR-Request/draft-sheffer-acme-star-request.md

 ## STAR API

-This API allows the STAR Client to request a STAR certificate via the STAR Proxy, using a previously agreed-upon CSR template.
+This API allows a DNO (STAR Proxy) to control the long-term delegation of one of its names to an authorized third-party (STAR Client).

 ### Creating a Delegation Request